-Given the proposed changes to the FLSA, what role can technology play in helping your organization manage its overtime expenses and compliance proactively?
+Given the changes to the FLSA, what role can technology play in helping your organization manage its overtime expenses and compliance proactively?

 Adopt a Proactive Approach to Overtime Compliance

-The potential change to the FLSA threshold means now is the time to revisit your approach to overtime management.
+The change to the FLSA threshold means now is the time to revisit your approach to overtime management.
 By doing so, you can better position your organization to assess the impact of the FLSA changes on your labor costs, and potentially realize significant savings.

 Assess the Impact by Tracking Hours

 While some employees within the pay band may have been exempt previously, McGeady recommends putting mechanisms in place to track their hours.
 Now may be the perfect time to consider replacing manual timesheets with automated timekeeping, which can help with both the increase in volume and with more accurate calculations.
 Or if you use an automated system, consider adding the employees impacted onto the system.
 As a result, you may see a reduction in payroll administration effort, expense and error rates.

 "Once you understand the impact, now you can assess your options," says McGeady.
 "It may be as simple as making a few adjustments to the schedule.
 For example, perhaps you have workers with some excess capacity available when others are working overtime."